jdhawks2132/mern-stack/README.md

 ### User Stories

+  - Users can:
-User can view a list of workouts
+    - view a list of workouts
-User can add new workouts to the list
+    - add new workouts to the list
-User can delete workouts from the list
+    - delete workouts from the list

 ### Future Features

-Plans to add a user layer for authentication
+  - Users can:
+    - create a login
+    - log in to the app
+    - log out of the app
-Users can have personalized workout tracking
+    - view personalized workout information

+  - Deployment
+    - Deploy to Heroku or other cloud based hosting